<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=1030954&amp;fmt=gif">

 2. Say no and get discontinued

-There’s got to be a better way.
-I believe that to get the most out of your trade spend, you have to measure the things you’re using it for, and then be able to analyze that data.
+And finally, to get the most out of your trade spend, you have to measure results quickly and often in order to assess performance and make decisions.
 And you need to do it efficiently so you don’t end up adding even more to your spending.
+Keep a close eye on those deductions by planning for them and tracking against actuals to avoid any unwelcome surprises.

 SHH

 If you need help finding that better way, we can help.
 We work with so many brands each day to help them gain more visibility into their trade spend and the details on where it's coming from so they can make better decisions moving forward...and before it's too late.
-Contact us and let's talk about your specific challenges with trade spend.
+Contact us and let's talk about your specific challenges with trade spend management.

 Share the knowledge!